 For the agreement to have the force of law, FSD will ask you for the information regarding the data controller of research data, types of personal data, and categories of data subjects in the data.
 See below:

 - Data controller?
 You will find name and contact information of the data controller in the privacy notice for the study.
 If you do not know who the data controller is, ask the data protection officer of your organisation.
 If you are a student and you have collected the data yourself for e.g. a thesis, you are the data controller.

 - Types of personal data?
 This means all types of identifiers and background information concerning the people in your data.
 E.g. information regarding age, gender, work, education and place of residence.

 - Categories of data subjects?
 This means the target population of the data.
 E.g. "Finnish persons aged 18-25 studying to become Bachelors of Business Administration".
 The study can also include multiple categories: "Schoolchildren in grades 7-9 in the Tampere region and their parents".

 The Deposition Agreement will be signed only after FSD has received the data and assessed their suitability for archiving as well as evaluated which access conditions are the most suitable for the data.

 Some of the terms used in the Deposition Agreement have been defined in a separate Glossary.

 Depositing your data at FSD

 Depositing a dataset can be done on Aila Data Service, where the data file(s) and data description as well as other material, such as the questionnaire, coding instructions and interview questions, can be transferred to FSD securely.
-Currently, however, the deposit tool on Aila is only available in Finnish.
-The data may also be delivered by email if necessary.
+The deposit tool is currently only available in Finnish, but step-by-step instructions for depositing are available in English.
 If you wish to deposit a dataset, contact our User Services who will guide you in transferring the files to FSD.